pschmeddes/pschmeddes.github.io/STIP1 OutSystemsStandards/src/0-contents.md

 # STIP1 OutSystems development standards

-Standards and guidelines for the OutSystems development platform as used within Global Shared Services for the STIP1 project.
+## Purpose of this document

+This document describes the OutSystems development standards and guidelines that must be followed in the STIP1 project.
+This document is managed by the OutSystems Architect.

-## Summary
+## Topics

-1. Architecture
+* [x] Architecture

-    Information on way the STIP1 solution on the Outsystems platform is structured in Domains, Concepts and Modules.

-1. Integration's

-    Types of integration's and how to implement them.

-1. Naming conventions

-    Naming conventions for OutSystems components
+* [x] Integrations
+* [x] Naming Conventions

-1. Programming standards
+* [x] Programming standards

-    Very compact, only the absolutely required standards for programming Outsystems.

-1. How-to directory

-    A list of all how-to articles for tasks specifically tailored to the STIP1 project.
+* [ ] Languages in STIP1 ERP
+* [ ] Curation of forge components
+* [ ] UX standards and Life Style guide

-1. Standard resolutions for Architecture Dashboard findings
+* [x] Standard resolutions for architecture dashboard findings

-    Sometimes, we disagree with the good folks who developed the Architecture Dashboard.
-In those cases, we allow a response to the finding other than: resolved.